apostrophecms/docs/docs/tutorials/adding-extensions.md

 For the final tutorial of our basic project build, we are going to install two different extensions.
 First, we will install the `seo` extension.
 This extension is a good example of how a set of bundled modules can improve multiple core modules as well as modify the project layout template.
 Next, we will install the `blog` extension.
 In this case, the `blog` extension doesn't improve any core modules, but it provides a useful example of how to implement piece-type filters, queries, and the `extendMethods()` function when creating a new piece-type.

-The amount of actual code creation in this template will be minimal, so there isn't a companion section in the `a3-onboarding-project` repo like with previous tutorials.
-If you want to follow along in your own project then just install the two extensions using the npm commmands detailed below.
+The amount of actual code creation in this template will be minimal,but you can switch to the `sec2-8-adding-extensions` branch of the [project repository](https://github.com/apostrophecms/a3-onboarding-project) like with previous tutorials.
+Alternatively, you can just install the two extensions using the npm commmands detailed below and add the modules into the `app.js` file of your local project.

 ## The ApostropheCMS extensions page